Juventus Stadium

-Juventus played the first match in the stadium on 8 September 2011 against the world's oldest professional football club Notts County, in a friendly which ended 1–1; Luca Toni scored the first goal.
+The first football structure to be built in post-modern style and the first without architectural barriers in the country, Juventus played the first match in the stadium on 8 September 2011 against the world's oldest professional football club Notts County, in a friendly which ended 1–1; Luca Toni scored the first goal.
 The first competitive match was against Parma three days later, where Stephan Lichtsteiner scored the stadium's first competitive goal in the 16th minute.
 Juventus only lost three of their first 100 league matches at the Juventus Stadium.

-The stadium hosted the 2014 UEFA Europa League Final and the 2021 UEFA Nations League Finals.
-Also, it hosted the 2022 UEFA Women's Champions League Final.
+The stadium hosted the 2014 UEFA Europa League final and the 2021 UEFA Nations League Finals.
+Also, it hosted the 2022 UEFA Women's Champions League final.
 In its area there are some other structures related with the club such as the J-Museum, the J-Medical and a concept store, as well as a shopping center.

 Background

 Juventus' previous permanent home ground, the Stadio delle Alpi, was completed in 1990 to host matches for the 1990 World Cup.
 The club's move from their previous ancestral home, the Stadio Comunale, to the Stadio delle Alpi was controversial.
 The new stadium was built at a great expense, was relatively less accessible, and had poor sightlines due to the athletics track.
 Despite Juventus being the best-supported team in Italy (with the highest television subscribers and away section attendances), attendance at the Stadio delle Alpi was dismal.
 Average attendance was only a third of the stadium's 67,000 capacity.
 The club bought the stadium from the local council in 2002, a decision which was popular with fans.
 Antonio Giraudo, CEO of the Club between 1994 and 2006, committed the project to the architect Gino Zavanella; the initial project already included features that would be typical of the final version, such as nearly halving the oversized capacity of the Delle Alpi and the elimination of the athletics track.

-Juventus moved out of the unpopular stadium after the 2006 Winter Olympics held on city and began plans to build a more intimate and atmospheric venue.
+Juventus moved out of the unpopular stadium after the 2006 Winter Olympics were held in the city and began plans to build a more intimate and atmospheric venue.
 During that period, they played their matches at the newly renovated Stadio Olimpico, which was also unpopular due to its low capacity.
 In November 2008, the club unveiled plans for a new 41,000-seater stadium on the site of the Stadio delle Alpi.
 The new stadium, built at a cost of €155 million, features modern executive boxes, among other new developments.
 The completion of Juventus Stadium made Juventus the only Serie A club to build and own their stadium at the time.
 Then-club chairman Giovanni Cobolli Gigli described the stadium as "a source of great pride".

 The financing of the project was contributed by the advanced payment from Sportfive for €35 million, a loan of €50 million (later increased to €60 million) from Istituto per il Credito Sportivo, and a land sales to Nordiconad for €20.25 million.